Skip to content

 Sanity check

-Step 4: Pick up a flow run with your new worker!
+Step 4: Pick up a flow run with your new worker

-1. Write a simple test flow in a repo of your choice:
+1. Write a simple test flow

 my_flow.py